Digitl-Alchemyst/google-shopping/README.md

 <h3><ul><b>Project State</b></ul></h3>

 This project is completed.
-It is deployed to [Vercel Platform](https://vercel.com/) and uses a 7-Day free trial of OxyLabs E-Commerce Scraper API that ends on July 11th, 2023
+It is deployed to [Vercel Platform](https://vercel.com/) and uses a 7-Day free trial of OxyLabs E-Commerce Scraper API that ends on July 11th, 2023 If you wish to demo this project after this date you must make a request.
+This is reserved for serious inquires of employement or contracted services.
 <br>
 Possible To-Do List
-Add Images to search results
+Add Images, Vendors & Stars to search results

 <h3><ul><b>How to use</b></ul></h3>